activeloopai/snark-doc/docs/source/index.md

 ```
   snark ps
 ```
-Experiment Ids are to be used to tear down the workflows.
+Experiment Ids are used to tear down the workflows.

-**Step 6** Tear Down experiments
+**Step 6** Tear Down Experiments
 Snark workflows can be torn down using `snark down` command
 ```
   snark down {experiment_id}
 ```
-snark down shuts down all cloud resources utilized by the workflow.
+The `snark down` command shuts down all cloud resources utilized by the experiment workflow.

 ## Monitoring
 Login to [lab.snark.ai](https://lab.snark.ai) to check the GPU usage and credits left.

 ### Experiments
-On the cli, use `snark ps` to keep track of all experiment.
+On the cli, use `snark ps` to keep track of all experiments.
 ```
 snark ps
 ```